 Restart your iPhone

-is the easier fix.
-Go ahead and restart your iPhone by either switching it On/Off or do a forced restart using the combination applicable for your iPhone.
+This is the easier fix.
+Go ahead and restart your iPhone by either switching it On/Off or do a forced restart using the physical key combination applicable for your iPhone.
 For help, check the link below:

 Reset Network Settings